Solar PV Safety on Rooftops. AC vs. DC

 - Electrical current is the second part of electricity that creates power.
 It is the flow of electron energy.
 Current multiplied by voltage = power; power is the energy we use and the energy that is potentially hazardous.

-- With voltage and current applied, a DC electrical arc is about 10 times hotter than an AC electrical arc.
+- When voltage and current are applied, a DC electrical arc is about 10 times hotter than an AC electrical arc.
 Regarding fire potential from an arc, DC is 10 times the hazard of AC.

-If you have a high voltage DC system on a roof that feeds into a string inverter, the potential for fire is much great if an arc occurs.
-PV inverters do have arc-fault detectors that shut the inverter down in case an arc is detected in the DC circuit.
+High voltage DC system on a roof that feed into a string inverter create a potential for fire because the temperature is high when an arc occurs.
+PV inverters have arc-fault detectors that shut the inverter down in case an arc is detected in the DC circuit.
 But if you have a short-circuit and arc-fault event occurring at the same time, the inverter shutdown may not extinguish the arc.
 The DC arc can create enough heat to causes shorting throughout the DC circuit including the PV module; this is an additional fire potential.

-If you have a micro-inverter system on the roof, the DC voltage is around 30v and is then converted to AC voltage.
+Micro-inverter systems on the roof have a DC voltage around 30v and is then converted to AC voltage.
 The AC circuit is protected by overcurrent device breakers and will shut down if a short occurs.
 If a conductor is partially cut, the arc is 1/10th the temperature of its DC equivalent, so it is much safer.
-If you run the conductors in metal conduit, there is almost zero hazard concern.
+Run the conductors in metal conduit and there is almost zero hazard concern.

 In my opinion, residential rooftop PV installations should all be with micro-inverters.